 What beverages do you drink?

 I always have my Sigg or Klean Kanteen water bottle on me (my beverage of choice) and abstain from alcohol and caffeine (except for chocolate) – I used to drink both but have found I no longer “need” either so I’m reluctant to reintroduce them into my diet, though I’m not necessarily opposed to either (more on alcohol/caffeine here).
 Although I’m a serious diet soda addict, I know how controversial they are and try to satisfy those afternoon cravings with either plain Seltzer (via my trusty Sodastream) or a can of Zevia.
-After almost every meal, I have a cup of herbal tea or hot water, and at the end of day I’ll sip on a cup of hot cocoa (my go-to recipe is at the bottom of this post though I am also a fan of the Nestle instant kind) or miso soup – both of these habits have to do with the rituals I described above as part of my eating disorder recovery.
+After almost every meal, I have a cup of herbal tea or hot water, and at the end of day I’ll sip on a cup of hot cocoa (my go-to recipe is at the bottom of this post though I am also a fan of the Nestle instant kind) or miso soup with kimchi – both of these habits have to do with the rituals I described above as part of my eating disorder recovery.

 What size are you/how much do you weigh?

 Honestly, this is a question I am choosing not to answer because I remember attaching so much weight (pun intended) to it when I was heavy (another pun!) into my eating disorder.
 The truth is, I am the same person at a size 0 than I am at a size 14.
 Everyone is unique and comparing our bodies to one another, or allowing the scale/someone else’s opinion to determine how good/bad we feel about ourselves, is no longer important to me.

 I have an eating disorder question.
 Can I ask you for advice?